rlsbca1/ds/README.md

 df = pd.DataFrame(time_sentences, columns=['text'])
 print(df)
-# find which entries contain the word 'appointment'
-print("find which entries contain the word 'appointment") print(df[df['text'].str.contains('appointment')])
-# extract the entire time, the hours, the minutes, and the period
-print("extract the entire time, the hours, the minutes, and the period") print(df['text'].str.extractall(r'(?P<time>\d:\d{1,2})'))
+print("find which entries contain the word 'appointment") print(df[df['text'].str.contains('appointment')]) print("extract the entire time, the hours, the minutes, and the period") print(df['text'].str.extractall(r'(?P<time>\d:\d{1,2})'))